 Food choices that are high in simple sugars, as well as refined/processed foods, are quickly absorbed into the bloodstream and increase blood sugar levels.
-As a result, this triggers our pancreas to pump out insulin, which is a hormone that signals sugar to leave our blood by entering our cells.
-Moreover, the higher your blood sugar is, the more insulin your body responds with.
-What’s more, over time, your body’s cells become resistant to insulin, which means your blood sugar will not go down in response to insulin.
-Therefore, your body must then produce more and more insulin to cause a decrease in your blood sugar.
+As a result, this triggers our pancreas to pump out hormones that signals sugar to leave our blood by entering our cells.
+Moreover, the higher your blood sugar is, the more hormones your body responds with.
+What’s more, over time, your body’s cells become resistant to this process, which means your blood sugar as easily.
+Therefore, your body must then produce more and more hormones to cause a decrease in your blood sugar.
 This results in the development of Diabetes Type 2.

 Hormone Imbalances in Diabetes